barboraberkova/english-for-designers/homework-11.md

 [View this case study in Figma ](https://www.figma.com/proto/kths0MtLtwNWRim2aIUroV/English-for-Designers?node-id=287-2648&t=xI8cHyuwxh3LRaBp-1)

 Let's talk.
-There’s more than a UX/UI painting I can do for you!
+There's more than a UX/UI painting I can do for you!

 [Portfolio](https://www.keyspace.cz/projekty)  | [LinkedIn](https://www.linkedin.com/in/barbora-berková-997932351/?skipRedirect=true)